Clients and servers communicate with each other using the HTTP protocol.

 They say HTTP-over-QUIC protocol is more secure by design, drastically reducing the risks for some known attacks such as man in the middle and obscure injections.
 Thanks to modern encryption and authentication processes, it will be more secure even for some elementary headers, which is impossible with TCP.

-The constant need for speed
+Permalink to heading The constant need for speed The constant need for speed

 The need for faster page loads is an insatiable desire.
 Everything becomes asynchronous.
 That is why protocols change.